PhilipFlyvholm/CustomCobbleGen/README.md

 - Disable worlds
 - Confirm buy GUI
 - Placeholder API support
-- Money, XP and Items requirements for buying tiers
+- Money, XP and Items, Level requirements for buying tiers
+- uSkyBlock and BentoBox (bSkyBlock, AcidIsland + Addons) Support

 ### Future features:
 - The ability to only have ranked tiers
-- Island level requirements
+- Purchase/select signs

 I am open to new ideas/features.
 You can write to me over Spigot or on Github

 ### Requirements:
 If you want to use money as a payment, then you need to have vault installed.
-If you want to use the plugins placeholder in other plugins, then you need PlaceholderAPI
+If you want to use the plugins placeholder in other plugins, then you need PlaceholderAPI If you want to use Island Levels as a requirement, then you need to have either BentoBox or uSkyBlock installed

 ### Installation:
 https://github.com/phil14052/CustomCobbleGen/wiki/Installation